Why I Quit My Corporate Job?

 After you have retired, people will not remember you as a manager or a director or how well you had performed a job, but they will remember you for how good a person you were.
 It is your personality that shall remain with them and that isn’t formed by simply clocking in and out of office.
 You have to find means to develop it outside.

 Though I never worked on weekends, I felt that I did not have enough time for all my passions, which I have refused to turn into a profession.
 I want to reserve them for myself and not commercialise them.
 Moreover, these desires are of today and not of a distant future.
-At the age of 60, I might not even want to do most of these things.
+At the age of 60, I might not even want to do most of the things I desire today.
 Therefore, it was evident that what I wanted, was more Time and, not more money.

 Monotony